SDA-SE/sda-dropwizard-commons/MIGRATION_GUIDE.md

 }
 ```

+### Mongo Configuration Options
+The database connection can be configured in the `config.yaml` of the application.
+Please read the Spring-Data-Mongo [README.md](./sda-commons-server-spring-data-mongo/README.md#Configuration) for further information on how to configure your database connection.

+`Please note that we now prefer to configure the MongoDB connection using MongoDB's connection string.
+All other configuration options like hosts, options, etc are still available but deprecated and will be removed in the next major release.`

 ### Morphia compatibility
 When upgrading a service from 2.x.x a set of converters is provided to stay compatible with a
 database that was initialized with Morphia.
 To enable these converters, `.withMorphiaCompatibility()`